CodeGirl78/liftoff-assignments/P2-Project_Outline/README.md

 *	**User login**:  After creating their account, users will be able to log both in and out.
 *	**Add albums**:  Users will be able to add an album.
 *	**Delete albums**: Users will be able to delete an album.
-*	**Search**: Users will be able to search for albums based on the artist’s first name, last name, album title, or genre.
+*	**Search**: Users will be able to search for albums based on the artist’s first name, group name, last name, album title, or genre.

 ### Technologies
 *	C#/.Net